giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 multiplier_min_median_max=(...)
 ```

-reports the scaling factors applied to the displacement unknowns (`primal`) and to the constraint multipliers (`multiplier`).
-These are purely numerical scaling quantities.
+reports the scaling ranges applied respectively to the displacement unknowns and to the constraint multipliers.

 ---

-#### Solution and residual verification
+#### 12. Linear solution and residual check

-After the linear system is solved:
+After solving the KKT system:

 ```text
 [3/4] solve complete
 ```

-the solver checks the recovered solution against the assembled equations:
+the solver verifies the result:

 ```text
 [verification] residual mean = -1.554559e-10